waleedkhalid95/CITS5503_Sem2/Labs/Lab8AI.md

 # Display the first few rows of the processed data
 model_data.head()
 ```
+**Explanation**
+- `pdays` equal to 999 indicates that the client was not previously contacted; we create a binary variable `no_previous_contact`.
+- We identify clients who are students, retired, or unemployed and create a binary variable `not_working`.
+- `pd.get_dummies(data)` automatically converts all categorical variables into one-hot encoded variables
+- This process creates new binary columns for each category in the categorical variables

 ![image](https://github.com/user-attachments/assets/406317e7-6758-43ef-b499-fd2fdce0ceb7)

+### Removing Unnecessary Variables
-I also removed economic variables and checked for any non-numeric values, converting boolean columns to integers as necessary.
+We also removed economic variables and checked for any non-numeric values, converting boolean columns to integers as necessary.

 ```python3
 model_data = model_data.drop(